Economy of Cardiff: Sciences

 university and the 2,500 local students and 500 doctorates in bioscience related disciplines.

 Property & development

-Cardiff is currently enjoying several regeneration projects like the £270 million International Sports Village in Cardiff Bay which will play a part in London 2012 Olympics.
+Cardiff is currently enjoying several regeneration projects like the £270 million International Sports Village in Cardiff Bay which played a part in London 2012 Olympics.
 It features the only Olympic-standard swimming pool in Wales, the Cardiff International Swimming Pool, which opened on 12 January 2008.
+The sports village also is the site of Ice Arena Wales which houses the Cardiff Devils Ice Hockey team, which play at the highest level of the Elite Ice Hockey League.